Revenue Optimization

 (Number of updated cards) x (Average ticket size per card per charge/subscription)

 From that, you have to apply your internal formula based on what you know about your service and its stickiness today.
-When cards fail, what percentage of your customers abandon your shopping cart or let their subscription expire vs. what percentage re-enter their credit card?
+When cards fail, what percentage of your customers abandon your shopping cart?
+Do they let their subscription expire?
+What percentage re-enter their credit card to finalize that transaction?

 If 75% of customers are manually reentering their card data upon failure, then you would take the above amount and multiply it by 0.25 to get the total amount of revenue you can truly retain.